-Assessment and verification : the fibre manufacturer must measure or calculate the quantities of NO_x and SO_2 emitted during PP production.
+Assessment and verification : the fibre manufacturer must measure or calculate the quantities of NO_x and SO_2 emitted during PP production and provide a declaration of compliance with the criterion.
+If the textile materials used are awarded with the Ecolabel scheme for the textile products, the requirements are satisfied.
+The applicant shall provide only the appropriate documentation.

-1.3 Baking agents
+1.3 Backing agents

-With regard to the presence of dangerous substances, it must be applied the requirements described at the point 1.
-Raw materials - Generic material requirements.
+With regard to the presence of dangerous substances, the requirements described in criteria 1 "Generic material requirements" shall be applied.

-Foam rubber (natural and synthetic latex)
+Foam rubber (natural and synthetic latex and polyurethane)